curityio/kubernetes-training/2-ingress-tutorial/README.md

 curl -k https://login.testcluster.example/oauth/v2/oauth-anonymous/.well-known/openid-configuration
 ```

+> [!TIP]
+> Run `curl` with `--cacert` and point to the ca certificate from before at `resources/api-gateway/external-certs/testcluster.ca.crt`.
+In this way, you can validate the certificate chain and confirm that the API gateway indeed uses the custom certificate.
+>
+> ```bash
+> curl -i --cacert ../resources/api-gateway/external-certs/testcluster.ca.crt https://admin.testcluster.example/admin
+> ```
+>

 ### Use External URLs for the Curity Token Handler

 If you selected `Token Handler only` in the first configuration you can call different external endpoints.\